Congressional District # 07

 The second five-year review was a consolidated review of the NPI and Eau Claire Municipal Well Field sites (the Sites) and was conducted in September 2002.
 The review determined that the remedies for the Sites continue to be protective of human health and the environment.
 Several follow-up actions to assure continued protectiveness were recommended which include: investigating increase in groundwater contamination in the southwest corner of the site; modifying the groundwater monitoring program; labelling and repairing monitoring wells; repairing landfill cap and revegetating; documenting completion of removals at Lagoon #2 and loading dock; and identifying and implemeting needed deed restrictions.
 The progess on the follow-up actions are as follows: (1) The southwest corner was investigated and a new source area was discovered.
 A soil/vapor extraction system was constructed and is operating.
 Extraction well 3 was replaced with extraction well 5 and VOC concentrations measured in the monitoring wells have stablilized or decreased.
 (2) NPI submitted draft criteria to modify the groundwater monitoring plan.
-EPA and WDNR commented on the plan and NPI submitted a revised criteria/plan.
+U.S. EPA and WDNR commented on the plan and NPI submitted a revised criteria/plan.
 The revised plan has been implemented on an interim basis.
-(3) Most groundwater monitoring wells have been repaired, labeled, and locked as needed.
+(3) Most groundwater monitoring wells have been repaired, labeled and locked as needed.
 Some wells are vulnerable to damage because of location.
-(4) Repairs and revegetation were performed on the MRDS cap.
+(4) Repairs and revegetation were performed on the Melby Road Disposal Site cap.
 (5) Documentation of the Loading Dock and Lagoon 2 removals were completed for Lagoon 2.
-(6) EPA issued a letter requiring NPI to complete an institutional control (IC) study and NPI later committed to completing the IC study.
+(6) U.S. EPA issued a letter requiring NPI to complete an institutional control study.
+NPI has committed to completing the study.

-The third FYR report for the NPI site was signed on September 18, 2007.
-It determined that the remedial actions at operable units (OUs) 1, 2, and 3 are protective in the short term.
-Long term protectiveness for OUs 1, 2, and 3 will be achieved once groundwater clean up standards are met and effective institutional controls (ICs) are in place.
-Several follow-up actions were recommended, which include: (1) NPI should submit a workplan to investigate the the reason that VOCs are not decreasing in several monitoring wells in the Southwest Corner of the NPI property; (2) NPI should complete an IC study and submit a workplan for implementing ICs; and (3) EPA should oversee the implementation of the IC workplan.
-The investigation was begun in the Southwest Corner of the NPI property.
-EPA, in conjunction with the Wisconsin Department of Natural Resources, is working with the PRP on implementing a Restrictive Covenant for this site.
-EPA also approved an 18-month trial shutdown of the extraction wells at the MRDS to determine if these wells still need to be operated in order to maintain compliance with the groundwater cleanup goals.
+The third five-year review for the NPI site was signed on September 18, 2007.
+It determined that the remedial actions at operable units (OUs) 1, 2 and 3 are protective in the short term.
+Long term protectiveness for OUs 1, 2 and 3 will be achieved once groundwater clean up standards are met and effective Institutional Controls (ICs) are in place.
+Several follow-up actions were recommended which include: (1) NPI submit a workplan to investigate the the reason that VOCs are not decreasing in several monitoring wells in the Southwest Corner of the NPI property; (2) NPI complete an IC study and submit a workplan for implementing ICs; and (3) U.S. EPA oversee the implementation of the IC workplan.
+The investigation has begun in the Southwest Corner of the NPI property.
+U.S. EPA, in conjunction with the Wisconsin Department of Natural Resources, is working with the PRP on implementing a Restrictive Covenant for this site.
+U.S. EPA also approved an 18 month trial shutdown of the extraction wells at the Melby Road Disposal Site to determine if these wells still need to be operated in order to maintain compliance with the groundwater cleanup goals.
 An Explanation of Significant Differences was signed in December 2009 which updated the groundwater cleanup goals to the Enforcement Standards to be consistent with the State of Wisconsin regulations.

-Five Year Reviews for the NPI site will continue because the remedy does not allow for unlimited use and unrestricted exposure.
+Five Year Reviews for the NPI Site will continue because the remedy does not allow for unlimited use and unrestricted exposure.
 The fourth five year review of the NPI site is due in September 2012.